 Dan Campana, IL

-If Dan Campana had to summarize his 16 years as a professional writer in only three words, he’d quickly respond, “Getting the story.”
+If Dan had to summarize his sixteen years as a professional writer in only three words, he’d quickly respond, “Getting the story.”
 A versatile writer and skillful interviewer, Dan spent nearly a decade in newspapers covering everything from crime to sports to everyday life in suburban Chicago.
-Since 2010, he’s developed his own business writing for niche magazines, a variety of media outlets, and developed written and multimedia content for businesses and organizations.
-Dan co-authored two books on the Chicago Cubs and Wrigley Field, and served as a ghostwriter and consultant to tell the story of a man recovering from a rare heart ailment.
+Since 2010, he’s developed his own business writing for niche magazines and a variety of media outlets and developed written and multimedia content for businesses and organizations.
+Dan co-authored two books on the Chicago Cubs and Wrigley Field and served as a ghostwriter and consultant to tell the story of a man recovering from a rare heart ailment.

 As a Story Terrace writer, Dan interviews customers and turns their life stories into books.
 Get to know him better by reading his autobiographical anecdote below.